exakat/php-dictionary/dictionary/destructor.ini.rst

 The destructor is a special method in a class, which is called at shutdown of an object, in order to do any last minute cleaning.

-Most of the time, the destructor is automatic : removing scalar values may be sufficient.
+Most of the time, the destructor is automatic: removing scalar values may be sufficient.
 In cases of resources, or other objects, it is recommended to issue the graceful commands to shut them down in turn.

-Destructors are usually called after the end of the script, and will not have access to any display.
-As such, calls to echo are ineffective.
+Destructors are usually called after the end of the script, and has no access to any display, including stdout.
+As such, calls to echo are ineffective, and it is recommended to store the needed logs in another system.

 .. code-block:: php